stat6250-s17/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 5]

-- *Question* (yren10-stat6250): Does other SAS text book we had in other class helps? or focus on our text book will be a better way for study?

-[Course Structure Quiz, Problem 6]
-- *Question* (yren10-stat6250): For the team projects, are you going to randomly pick groups or there is another way we are going to do?

-[Course Structure Quiz, Problem 7]
-- *Question* (yren10-stat6250): Can we have get together have real group meeting with classmates for projects or assignments?

-[Course Structure Quiz, Problem 8]
-- *Question* (yren10-stat6250): What if you didn't make any mistakes till end of the quarter? are we all going to get a extra point for the perfection?

-[Course Structure Quiz, Problem 9]
-- *Question* (yren10-stat6250): Is sending e-maill faster than direct message on Slack if we want to contact professor?
-- *Answer* (yren10-stat6250): I think it's a yes, professor usually checks email first befor he checks Slack.

-[Course Structure Quiz, Problem 10]
-- *Question* (yren10-stat6250): Should we read text book more or focus on watching the on-line video little more?

-[hello-world SAS Recipe (from Week 1 Setup Instructions)]
-- *Question* (yren10-stat6250): I have a Mac, and by using the Bay Cloud VLC, the biggest issue for me probably will be the saving and import my files, is there a better way to do this?
-Or install SAS on a PC is the better way.

 - Question (ilankham−stat6250): How similar to Weekly Quiz problems will final exam problems be?
 In other words, if I want to best prepare for the final exam throughout the course, should I primarily focus on thoroughly understanding weekly quiz problems?
 - Answer (ilankham−stat6250): The best way to prepare for the Final Exam is to work through every assigned Weekly Quiz Problem and to develop an understanding of all concepts involved to the point that the problems can be thoroughly answered without consulting reference materials.
 - Question (yyan11−stat6250): How many questions in the Final Exam?